michael-lutz/iluvattnshun/examples/var_rename/report.md

 The answer is `f18424` after 9 hops, but GPT-4o insisted accross multiple calls that the answer was `f14698`.

 Despite having the theoretical ability to understand exponentially many dependencies in prompt token activations, modern LLMs do not seem to explot this capability.
 My hypothesis is that most model pretraining data actually dos not require the model to truly understand a large number of dependencies per token.
 Instead, a model likely reaches a local optimum of the next-token objective by learning to perform shallow lookbacks.
-During post-training, a model learns to perform chain of thought reasoning to resolve large numbers of dependencies, thereby skirting the need to actually understand a large number of dependencies while processing the context.
+During post-training, a model learns to perform chain of thought reasoning to resolve large numbers of dependencies, skirting the need to actually understand a large number of dependencies while processing the context.
 While this may saturate post-training objectives, it notably prevents a model from truly forming long-range connections—a capability that *should* be learnable.

-## Why this Matters (and What's Next)
+## Conclusion
 If we are to ever reach model intelligence that greatly surpasses human ability, understanding complex information dependencies seems natural and necessary.
 While chain of thought reasoning allows a model to resolve dependencies in token-space, the fact remains that *you don't know what you don't know*, and it is easy to miss important connections that are not obvious within a few hops.
-Moreover, problems that require searching through a dependency *graph* (e.g. functions may call multiple functions) is simply intractable in token space.
+Moreover, problems that require searching through a dependency *graph* (e.g. functions may call multiple functions) is simply intractable via chain of thought.

 I don't have access to a large distributed learning setup, but if I did, I'd start by adding a pretraining objective that requires a model to resolve a large number of dependencies per token.
 To avoid disrupting the natural abstraction of information, it might be worth warm-starting this circuit by freezing most heads and weight-sharing a head from the third layer and onwards to enforce a recursive divide and conquer mechanism.
 Another subtle detail is that the question must be provided before the context, otherwise the model would be unable to resolve the problem in parallel.